etha37521-jpg/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

 - Includes it in the Docker build
 - Makes it available to your route handler

 💡 **Tip**: Follow the pattern established by existing endpoints.
 The shared utilities (`loader.ts`, `types.ts`) ensure consistency and type safety across all endpoints.
 For Transformers.js endpoints, you can reference the `/image-captioning` or `/function-calling` implementations.
+For hybrid endpoints that combine WASM and Transformers.js (like `/fractal-chat`), reference the fractal-chat route handler which uses WASM for fractal generation and Transformers.js for chat responses.

 ---